Bacterial Causes of Foodborne Illness

 Onset: 1-7 days after eating.

-Source of Foodborne Illness: Found in milk and dairy products, poultry, and potato salad.
+Source of Foodborne Illness: Shigella bacteria are found in the stool of humans infected with diarrheal illness.
 Food becomes contaminated when a human carrier does not wash hands and then handles liquid or food that is not thoroughly cooked afterwards.
-Organisms multiply in food left at room temperature.
+Organisms multiply when contaminated food is left at room temperature.
 Commonly implicated food vehicles are milk and dairy products, poultry, and potato salad.

 Symptoms: Diarrhea, vomiting, nausea, abdominal pain, cramps, and prostration.
 Lasts 24-48 hours.
 Rarely fatal.

 Source of Foodborne Illness: Approximately one-fourth of people and animals naturally carry Staph; they can contaminate food through improper handwashing.
-When contaminated food is left too long at room temperature.
+When contaminated food is left too long at room temperature, toxins are produced.
 Meats, poultry, egg products, tuna, potato and macaroni salads, and cream-filled pastries are good environments for these bacteria to produce toxins.

 Source of Foodborne Illness: The bacteria live in coastal waters and can infect humans either through open wounds or through consumption of contaminated seafood, particularly raw or undercooked shellfish and oysters.
 The bacteria are most numerous in warm weather.

 Protozoa Causes of Foodborne Illness

-Symptoms: Merely 10-20% of those infected experience symptoms, which can include severe stomach cramping, tenderness over the colon or liver, loose morning stools, recurrent diarrhea, loss of weight, fatigue, and sometimes anemia.
+Symptoms: Merely 10-20% of those infected experience symptoms, which can include severe stomach cramping, tenderness over the colon or liver, loose morning stools, recurrent diarrhea, weight loss, fatigue, and sometimes anemia.

-Source of Foodborne Illness: Exist in the intestinal tract of humans and are expelled in feces.
-Polluted water and vegetables grown in polluted soil spread the infection.
+Source of Foodborne Illness: E. histolytica exist in the intestinal tract of humans and are expelled in feces.
+Water and vegetables grown in contaminated soil spread the infection.
 Amebiases is most common in individuals who live or travel in tropical areas with inadequate sanitation.

 Source of Foodborne Illness: G. lamblia is a parasite passed in the stools of those infected.
 Giardiasis occurs when one consumes these bacteria, most frequently from contaminated water or surfaces.
 It may also be transmitted by uncooked foods that become contaminated while growing or after cooking by infected food handlers.
-Cool, moist conditions favor organism’s survival.
+Cool, moist conditions favor the organism’s survival.

 Viral Causes of Foodborne Illness